#52 Crystal Lake, IL – Service Man

 A indian stands at a Pontiac dealership

-A trade magazine article about the Paul Bunyan statues sparked the interest of gas and tire companies.
-Within a few years, International Fiberglass had modified the Bunyan mold to produce Cowboys for Phillips 66 stations, Indians for Mohawk stations and Pontiac dealerships, and Vikings for Viking Carpets.
+A family friend of the Dashew family named Violet Winslow joined the team shortly after the purchase from Prewitt.
+She worked in the office and helped with promotion.
+Up to that point they were were selling a few figures here and there, one of which went to an American Oil gas station in Las Vegas.
+Violet got a story published in “National Petroleum News” about this installation in which the owner indicated his sales had doubled after installing his Bunyan.
+After that, Dashew refers to the next few years as the “invasion”.
+Quickly, International Fiberglass modified the Bunyan mold to produce Cowboys for Phillips 66 stations, Indians for Mohawk stations and Pontiac dealerships, and Vikings for Viking Carpets.
 The company also produced Uncle Sams, Pioneers, Pirates, Alfred E. Neumann look-alikes, as well as other customized statues.
 International Fiberglass also produced a giant female statue for Uniroyal Tires.

-By the time the company folded in 1972, there were hundreds of these statues on display.
-Today, there are about 180 of them left in the U.S. There are another half dozen or so in Canada, Mexico, and Puerto Rico.
-While it is believe that all of the original molds were destroyed, new molds have been created to replace damaged body parts.
-A few statues have even been completely built with reproduced molds.
+Things continued for about 6 years before advertising started moving in other directions and the fiberglass craze of the 1960s ended.
+By the time the company folded in 1972, there were hundreds of these statues on display across the country.
+Today, there are about 196 original Muffler Men left altogether.
+While it is believe that all of the original molds were destroyed, new molds have been created to replace damaged body parts and create new giants.

 photo 2-7The very first Muffler Man produced is still in Flagstaff.
 It now stands outside the J. Lawrence Walkup Skydome at Northern Arizona University.
 That statue was built in one piece.
 The other Paul Bunyan statue at NAU also came from the Lumberjack Cafe.
 The restaurant bought that one just a few years after the first one.
 By then, the statues were produced in four pieces which bolted together.
 At some point, International Fiberglass changed the way that the statues’ arms fit into the shirt sleeves.
 Many of the earliest statues are still located in the Los Angeles area.